Akie Abe: Public life

 Akie was the first spouse of a Japanese prime minister to actively use social media, and was particularly personally active on Facebook and Instagram, but dramatically reduced her social media activities and changed the style of her posts in the wake of the Moritomo Gakuen scandal.

 After Shinzo Abe's assassination, Akie Abe declined the possibility of running as his replacement in Yamaguchi 4th district.
 She took the lead in supporting Shimonoseki city councilman Shinji Yoshida as a candidate and was at the forefront of his campaign.
 Yoshida was elected in an April 2023 by-election.
 In June, Abe became chairwoman of Yoshida's koenkai.

 In December 2024, Abe became one of the first foreign officials to meet with U.S. President-elect Donald Trump and his wife Melania Trump over a private dinner at his Mar-a-Lago resort in Florida.

+In May 2026, Abe became chairwoman of the Yasukuni Shrine Worshippers' Association (靖国神社崇敬奉賛会, Yasukuni Jinja Sukeihousankai).